Defining pharmaceutical waste

 Handling pharmaceutical waste

-The following practical considerations should be taken in to account when handling pharmaceutical waste.
+The following practical considerations should be taken into account when handling pharmaceutical waste.

 Wearing appropriate personal protective equipment (PPE)